 There is no special strategy to using the Jedi against General Grievous, you just take care of B2 and do as much as damage as you could.
 No Zetas are required for these Jedi teams, although if using Bastila you’d ideally want her leadership Zeta.

-Special thanks to SWGoH GameChanger DBofficial125 for his fantastic help in ensuring that this AAT Tank Takedown Raid guide remains updated and in line with the latest HAAT strategies.
+Special thanks to SWGoH GameChanger DBofficial125 for his historic help with this AAT Tank Takedown Raid guide.

 Tank Takedown (AAT) Raid Strategy & Teams